This simple and nutritious vegan Red Lentil soup is perfect if you want a delicious and light meat free meal.

 I subsequently tried making Arabic lentil soup using green lentils, but it looked more like dishwater and did not taste any better.

 I found a recipe for lentil soup that looked very easy, on the Chef in Disguise website (along with many easy and authentic Middle Eastern recipes).
 This red lentil soup is nutritious and has a creamy, rich flavor that is elevated with a sprinkling of parsley and grating of lemon zest, if you have it available.

 Another adaptation includes 1/2 cup of chopped celery and 1/2 cup of chopped carrots added when sautéing the onions.
 A third included only carrots.
 For now I prefer the third version with the carrots and without the celery as I find the celery too overpowering a flavor.
-It may be that fasting has made my tastebuds ultra sensitive because today even the chili seemed spicier than before.
+It may be that fasting makes my taste buds ultra sensitive because even the chili seems spicier than before.